Abdallahman-habyarimana/Chat-Room-Application/README.md

 "# HTML Chat Application Assignment "

-created by :
-Abdallahman Habyarimana 101087205
-RENATA MOURA 10
+There is a couple of package you need to install while this application failed to run

+ npm i -s--dev opener concurrently

-1. To run this application
+To run the client side :npm run open
-   To run the client side you need open your node cli and run npm run open To run the server side you need to run npm run server
+To run the server side: npm run server